KKpresso/PersonalProjects/README.md

-# PersonalProjects
+# PythonProjects
-Personal projects in my own time and learning
+Projects involving the use of Python in aspects of data management and data orderiented learning